How to build a CRM system from scratch

 What is a CRM system and why build your own?

 A CRM system is basically software that helps businesses keep track of their customers, sales, and interactions.
 Instead of juggling spreadsheets, emails, and notes, everything is stored in one place.
 This helps teams communicate better, find info quickly, and build stronger relationships with customers.
-Popular CRMs like Salesforce and HubSpot are great, but they might not fit your unique needs perfectly or could be too pricey.
+Popular CRMs like Salesforce are great, but they might not fit your unique needs perfectly or could be too pricey.
 Building your own system lets you tailor it exactly to how your business works, keeping it simple and focused on what matters most to you.

 Basic features every CRM software system should have

 When it comes to Customer Relationship Management (CRM) software, there are countless features designed to streamline your business processes and improve customer interactions.
 But regardless of how advanced or customized your CRM system is, there are a handful of core functionalities that form the backbone of any effective CRM.
 These essential features help you organize your customer data, manage daily operations, and keep your team coordinated and productive.
 Without them, the software wouldn’t be able to deliver on its promise of making your customer relationships more manageable and your sales processes more efficient.
+Here’s a detailed look at the 7 basic features that every CRM system should include:

 1. User/contact base